Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the far region on Kerr

 Let $\psi$ solve the inhomogeneous wave equation $\square_{g_{M,a}}\psi=\mathfrak{F}$ on $\mathcal D_{M,a}$ and define the rescaled unknown $\Psi:=r\psi$.
-The far-field component of the $\mathcal X_{k}$ norm (Definition~\ref{def:lin-package}) may be chosen so that, in particular, it controls an $r^{p}$ hierarchy for $\Psi$ as in \eqref{eq:kerr-rp-schematic}.
-In the homogeneous case $\mathfrak{F}\equiv0$ this implies polynomial decay for the (nondegenerate) energy along the Kerr--star foliation.
+The far-field component of the $\mathcal X_{k}$ norm (Definition~\ref{def:lin-estimates}) may be chosen so that, in this case, it controls an $r^{p}$ hierarchy for $\Psi$ as in \eqref{eq:kerr-rp-structural}.
+In the homogeneous case $\mathfrak{F}\equiv0$ this implies polynomial decay for local, weighted, and radiation-flux quantities.
+The full nondegenerate energy on complete Kerr-star slices is bounded, not asserted to decay.